xizon/Uix-Slideshow/README.md

 　(1)  **Shortcode** - Embed a shortcode into the editor of any post, page, or custom post type.

-　　Use `[uix_slideshow_output show="-1"]` to add it to your Post, Widgets or Page content.
+　　Use `[uix_slideshow_output]` to add it to your Post, Widgets or Page content.
 Now this shortcode has one attributes.
 Uix Slideshow show at most can be customized using the **"show"** parameter.
-Show all items if value is **"-1"**.
 Go to your WordPress admin panel, edit or create a new post (or page).
 You’ll see our tiny little button in the toolbar, preceded by a separator:

 ![](https://github.com/xizon/Uix-Slideshow/blob/master/helper/img/sc.jpg)